 The logo can be rotated to match the projector orientation: inverted (ceiling-mounted) or upright.
 To rotate the logo, grip it at the sides, pull it away from the projector and rotate it 180 degrees.

-4. EXHAUST VENT
+- 4. EXHAUST VENT - 5.
+CABLE OPENINGS

-5. CABLE OPENING

-Pass cables through this opening.
+Pass cables through these openings.